misterbuckley/vim-tunnel-vision/README.md

 The block of text you have selected will be copied to a scratch buffer where those lines are all you see, allowing you to focus on that smaller chunk of text.

 When you are done editing in this new buffer, hit `:w` to exit the tunnel.
 This will copy your newly edited text back to the original buffer that you came from and destroy the scratch buffer.
+Note that this does not save the original buffer.

 It's as simple as that.